Hillsboro Shelter

 Community Engagement

-Nearby residents and businesses are invited to review and share feedback on the drafted Neighborhood Plan – an agreement made by Project Homeless Connect and Washington County to ensure the shelter location is a supportive neighbor.
+The Hillsboro shelter's Neighborhood Plan is an agreement made by Project Homeless Connect and Washington County to ensure the shelter location is a supportive neighbor and guide communication and collaborative problem-solving.

-August 7 Community Meeting
+Community Meeting

 Spanish interpretation was provided.
 See the Spanish recording & PowerPoint presentation on Conéctate Hillsboro.

-Focus Groups & Survey
+Focus Groups & Community-Wide Survey

 The City’s previous community engagement through stakeholder focus groups and a community-wide survey has informed: